ADA-Greenlight/ADA-Greenlight.github.io/index.md

 ## B) Replicating the paper's matching method

-In the paper they use an L-infinite norm : the pairs are created based on 4 pre-treatment variables :
+In the paper they use an $L_{infty}$ norm : the pairs are created based on 4 pre-treatment variables :
 * C_blocksdirtfloor : Proportion of blocks of houses with houses that has dirt floors
 * C_HHdirtfloor : Proportion of households with dirt floors
-* C_child05 : Average number of children between 0-5 years
+* C_child05 : Average number of children between $0$ and $5$ years
 * C_households : Number of households
 They are matching on the observed covaraites.
-The idea is to minimise the L-infinite distance to match the pairs of control and treatment data points.
-The L-infinite distance is defined as the maximum of the absolute value of the differences between the variables for each pair of treatment and control blocks.
-We can compute the L-infinite distance between each possible pair of treated and control data points and minimise to obtain the final matching.
+The idea is to minimise the $L_{infty}$ distance to match the pairs of control and treatment data points.
+The $L_{infty}$ distance is defined as the maximum of the absolute value of the differences between the variables for each pair of treatment and control blocks.
+We can compute the $L_{infty}$ distance between each possible pair of treated and control data points and minimise to obtain the final matching.

 In practice :
 - construct bipartite graph : node = sample, treated samples on one hand and control samples on the other hand.
-Edge = links one control and one treated sample, weighted with the L-infinite norm.
+Edge = links one control and one treated sample, weighted with the $L_{infty}$ norm.
 - Aim : minimise the norm over the matching.
 So the algorithms finds the best matched pairs such that the norm is minimum.

 The two Figures below allows to visualise the distribution of control and treatment data before and after the matching.
 No significant difference are observed.